krsna016/dsa-java/README.md

 A Queue is a linear structure which follows a particular order in which the operations are performed.
 The order is First In First Out (FIFO).
 A good example of a queue is any queue of consumers for a resource where the consumer that came first is served first.

+## 8. Recursion

+Recursion is a programming and mathematical concept where a function calls itself during its execution.
+Instead of solving a problem directly, a recursive function solves a smaller instance of the same problem and combines the results to obtain the final solution.
+This technique is particularly useful when a problem can be broken down into smaller, more manageable subproblems.

 ### Feel free to explore each folder for detailed implementations, explanations, and examples related to specific Data Structures and Algorithms.

 ## Getting Started